gaojy62/better-comments/README.md

 # Better Comments

+**The current code forks the [Better Comments](https://github.com/aaron-bond/better-comments) project and implements it based on this [pull request](https://github.com/aaron-bond/better-comments/pull/392)**

 The Better Comments extension will help you create more human-friendly comments in your code.
 With this extension, you will be able to categorise your annotations into:
 * Alerts